 A club The Gilded Grape, situated in the no man’s land of Eighth Avenue and West 45th Street in New York City, was a hub of drag queens and Black and Hispanic trans women.
 In 1975, Bob Colacello, future Interview magazine editor and friend of Andy Warhol, entered it looking for drag queens ready to model for Andy for 50 bucks.
 This is how the series Ladies and Gentlemen was born.

 The idea for the series came from Anselmino, a protegeé of Alexander Iolas, an art dealer who had previously commissioned from Warhol an edition of one hundred prints of his earlier Man Ray portrait.
-When Warhol went to Turin in Italy on an invitation to sign his prints, Anselmino suggested him to do a series on drag queens.
+When Warhol went to Turin in Italy on an invitation to sign his prints, Anselmino suggested to him to do a series on drag queens.

 The models could dress and pose whatever way they wanted.
-To make the portraits, Warhol followed his customary formula: first he took a Polaroid photo of the sitter, then silkscreened it onto a canvas, which was eventually covered with synthetic polymer brightly-coloured paints.
+To make the portraits, Warhol followed his customary formula: first he took a Polaroid photo of the sitter, then silkscreened it onto a canvas.
+The canvas was eventually covered with brightly colored, synthetic polymer paints.
 What makes these portraits different from their later and high-paying models from the 1980s, the drag queens were unknown to the wider public and completely anonymous.

 The series titled Ladies and Gentlemen, or the Drag Queen Paintings, was first exhibited in the Italian city of Ferrara and reviewed by Italian filmmaker and poet Pier Paulo Pasolini, to whom the transvestite world was very familiar, and who was brutally murdered just one month after he had written this review.

 Commenting on the series, Warhol talked about his models: